kwkraus/HOW-Sessions/sessions/asp-net-core/docs/4-Creating Services.md

 </div>
 ```

+- Talk about why the SingletonInstance and Singleton registrations have the same guid

+- Talk about why the Scoped registrations have the same guids between client requests, but change after each request

+- Talk about the transient registration and why the guid changes for each class it's injected into

 ## Create Services Project

+Now, let's focus on creating our own Service Implementation.
 First, we need to create a new .NET Core Class Library project and call it `HOW.AspNetCore.Services`.
 This project will reference the `HOW.AspNetCore.Data` project and be the only interface for managing product related activities.

 ### Create the following folders